cncf/devstats-helm-graphql/README.md

 - We're using read-only connection to HA patroni database to take advantage of read-replicas and 3x faster read connections.
 - Grafana is running on plain HTTP and port 3000, ingress controller is responsible for SSL/HTTPS layer.
 - We're using liveness and readiness probles for Grafana instances to allow detecting unhealhty instances and auto-replace by Kubernetes in such cases.
+- We're using rolling updates when adding new dashboards to ensure no downtime, we are keeping 2 replicas for Grafanas all time.

 DNS: